shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 ---
 layout: post
 author: Shomy
-title: "Unlocking the Motorola G23"
+title: "Unlocking the Motorola G23 (and some words on Motorola)"
 date: 2025-02-13
 categories: posts
 tags: